 4. Using Third Party Software

-You an also use FREE third party software such as CPU-Z and HWInfo to learn microscopic details regarding your PC Hardware including the CPU.
+You can also use FREE third-party software such as CPU-Z and HWInfo to learn microscopic details regarding your PC Hardware, including the CPU.

-You do need to download and install these, but if you want to learn every single and minute detail about your system, these are some of the most comprehensive free tools in the market.
+You need to download and install these, but if you want to learn every minute detail about your system, these are some of the most comprehensive free tools in the market.

-Most of the third party software are dense with information and are generally used by experts.
+Most third-party software is dense with information and is generally used by experts.

 What is a Thread in Simple Terms?

-A thread is basically a series of code that you can think of as a conveyor belt that processes data.
-Since these aren’t actual cores, they are called “Logical Processors“.
+A thread is a series of codes you can think of as a conveyor belt that processes data.
+Since these aren’t actual cores, they are called “Logical Processors.”

 Each Core in a processor has at least a single thread.
-However, on CPUs with simultaneous multi-threading (SMT) enabled, which most CPUs do these days, you can have two threads per core.
+However, you can have two threads per core on CPUs with simultaneous multi-threading (SMT) enabled, which most CPUs do now.

-So if a CPU as 2 Cores/4 Threads, 4 Cores/8 Threads, 8 Cores/16 Threads and so on then in this case, the CPU has multi-threading capability.
+So if a CPU has 2 Cores/4 Threads, 4 Cores/8 Threads, 8 Cores/16 Threads, and so on, then in this case, the CPU has multi-threading capability.

 The amount of threads you have is generally the defining feature of how good a CPU is at multitasking.

-When looking at the multi-core performance of a CPU, the amount of the threads can make a significant difference in the benchmarks results.
+When looking at the multi-core performance of a CPU, the number of threads can make a significant difference in the benchmarks results.

-The difference threads can make is profound when performing tasks such as rendering, encoding, simulation or data science that are designed to use a lot of simultaneous cores and threads.
+The difference in threads can make profound when performing tasks such as rendering, encoding, simulation, or data science designed to use many simultaneous cores and threads.